Two women in blue and red blazers sit and smile in front of a backdrop featuring the Golden Gate Bridge on a clear day.

 Wiener was gracious on Monday, following Pelosi’s announcement.
 “I have tremendous respect for Speaker Emerita Pelosi and deep gratitude for everything she has done for our city and our country,” Wiener wrote in a statement.
 “Whoever wins in November will have giant stilettos to fill.”

-In a sign of the times, the announcement has had an immediate impact on prediction markets: Chan’s likelihood of advancing to November’s general election was 54.5 percent on Kalshi prior to Monday’s news.
+In a sign of the times, the announcement has had an immediate effect on prediction markets: Chan’s likelihood of advancing to November’s general election was 54.5 percent on Kalshi prior to Monday’s news.
 Immediately after, it jumped to 71 percent.

 Follow Us